vjsangwan/react-hooks-tdd-testing-forms-codealong/README.md

 wrapping the checkbox element inside a form element.
 From here, our goals are
 to:

-1. add an input for selecting the size of the pizza; we'll use a dropdown for this
+1. add an input for selecting the size of the pizza; we'll use a dropdown
 2. display the selected size and toppings in response to user actions
 3. add a text input where the customer will enter their email address
 4. add an "Order" button that will submit the form